Anvesh-Bunga/OFDM_TxRx/README.md

 You should have a basic understanding of calling functions within functions in MATLAB to execute the transceiver framework.

 Some commands are commented and can be de-commented in case of need but make sure that execution of some of these commented commands will yield numerous plots as they will be called in a loop multiple times and depending on the configuration of the system and MATLAB version installed, the program might stop responding for a while.
+The simulation model contains the 2*2 MIMO based OFDM